h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 *Things to Note:*

 1. The **Dataset Details Page** provides a summary of the dataset.
-This summary lists each column that is included in the dataset along with the type, the count, the mean, minimum, maximum, standard deviation, frequency, and the number of unique values.
+This summary lists each column that is included in the dataset along with the logical type, format, storage type, the count, the mean, minimum, maximum, standard deviation, frequency, and the number of unique values.
 Hover over the top of a column to view the first 20 rows of that column.

 **Note**: Driverless AI recognizes the following column types: integer, string, real, and boolean.
 Date columns are given a string "str" type.